petmakris/todo-cmd/README.md

 # todo-cmd
-A command line utility that provides a simple todo task manager for the Linux/Macosx command line
+A command line utility that provides a simple todo task manager for the Linux/Macosx command line.
+Old enough, recently found in a nasty backup (10+ years old - 2016)

 ## Usage